Williamsburg, Brooklyn: Rezoning and corporate expansion

+The site of the former Domino Sugar Refinery has undergone redevelopment for residential and commercial use in the 2010s and 2020s.

 The price of land in Williamsburg has increased significantly since the 2000s.
 The North Side, above Grand Street, which separates the North Side from the South Side, is somewhat more expensive due to its proximity to the New York City Subway (specifically, the and on the BMT Canarsie Line and IND Crosstown Line, respectively).
 Increased gentrification has entered the South Side along the route of the J/Z and M trains (of which the latter route was modified to go from the downtown BMT Nassau Street Line to the midtown IND Sixth Avenue Line in 2010).
 This has prompted increases in rents south of Grand Street as well.
 Higher rents have driven out many bohemians, activists and creative urbanists to other neighborhoods farther afield such as Bushwick, Bedford-Stuyvesant, Fort Greene, Clinton Hill, Cobble Hill, and Red Hook.

 On May 11, 2005, the New York City Council passed a large-scale rezoning of the North Side and Greenpoint waterfront.
 Billions of dollars in tax abatements were also provided to developers.
 Much of the waterfront district was rezoned to accommodate mixed-use high density residential buildings with a set-aside (but no earmarked funding) for public waterfront park space, with strict building guidelines calling for developers to create a continuous 2 mi string of waterfront esplanades.
 Although a slow growth economic revival was already underway and was bringing back family owned local businesses, local elected officials touted the rezoning as an economically beneficial way to address the decline of manufacturing along the North Brooklyn waterfront.
 The storefronts and vacant warehouses in Williamsburg were already being adapted into creative clubs like The Green Room, El Sensorium, Fake Shop, Mustard, The AlulA Dimension and Galapagos Art Space.